cs-uob/COMS10012/exercises/part1/src/posix4/stat.md

   3. Use a command-line program provided by your distribution.

 ## Preparation

-Install the `musl-dev` package, which provides the header files for the C library, as well as `gcc` if you have not installed that yet.

 Have a look at the manual page `man stat` for the `stat` system call.
 The abbreviated headers are: